Jakeii/woocommerce-pesapal/README.md

 * MySQl 5.0+

 ##Installation
+Install by simply searching for the plugin within the wordpress plugin repository.

+**OR**

 * Simply clone the repo or download the zip and copy the woocommerce-pesapal directory to the /wp-content/plugins directory of your wordpress installation.
 * Enable the plugin in Wordpress.
 * Enter your consumer and secret key in the Payment Gateway section of the Woocommerce settings page.